Security-Development/security-development.github.io/_posts/0001-01-01-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 let keystream_32 = new Uint32Array(keystream);
 </pre>
 </div>

-keystream: Allocate a buffer of 'a.length' bytes for the keystream<br>
+- keystream: Allocate a buffer of 'a.length' bytes for the keystream
-keystream_8: Create a view for accessing the buffer in 1-byte units<br>
+- keystream_8: Create a view for accessing the buffer in 1byte units
-keystream_32: Create a view for accessing the same buffer in 4-byte units
+- keystream_32: Create a view for accessing the same buffer in 4byte units

 <div style="background-color: rgb(33, 37, 41); padding: 1em;">
 <pre style="color: rgb(255, 255, 255); font-size: 1em; text-align: left;">